-Engagement of ITAM-dependent receptors initiates in NK cells a signal transduction cascade recapitulating some of the early steps that have been dissected in T cells.^{6,18,19} First, members of src protein tyrosine kinase (PTK) family induces phosphorylation of both ITAM tyrosine residues, allowing the consequent recruitment and activation of Syk and/or ZAP70 PTK.^{20,21} ZAP70 and Syk are both expressed by NK cells and function redundantly in activating NK cell effector functions.22 In T cells, B cells and mast cells, activated ZAP70/Syk phosphorylate several key signaling substrates, including transmembrane adaptor proteins (TRAP), such as LAT and NTAL (also known as LAB, linker for activation of B cells).23-26 TRAPs do not harbor any enzymatic activity per se, but act as membraneassociated scaffolding proteins that recruit to the cell membrane several cytosolic transducing elements, thereby allowing their activation upon phosphorylation by PTKs.
+activated ZAP70/Syk phosphorylate several key signaling substrates, including transmembrane adaptor proteins (TRAP), such as LAT (linker for activation of T cells) and NTAL (non-T-cell activation linker; also known as LAB, linker for activation of B cells).23-26 TRAPs do not harbor any enzymatic activity per se but act as membrane-associated scaffolding proteins that recruit to the cell membrane several cytosolic-transducing elements, thereby allowing their activation on phosphorylation by PTKs.
 TRAPs thus integrate and propagate ITAM-dependent signals that culminate in cellular activation.
-Besides TCR, LAT is involved in cell signaling mediated by activating receptors, such as CD16, CD2 and 2B4 in human NK cells19, FccRI in mast cells25 and GPVI (Glycoprotein VI) in platelets27, while NTAL has been reported to couple with BCR in B cells23 and FccRI in mast cells.25
+Besides TCR, LAT is involved in cell signaling mediated by activating receptors, such as CD16, CD2, and 2B4 in human NK cells19; Fc ε RI in mast cells25; and GPVI (glycoprotein VI) in platelets,27 whereas NTAL has been reported to couple with B-cell antigen receptor (BCR) in B cells23 and Fc ε RI in mast cells.25

-Both LAT and NTAL are expressed in human and mouse NK cells^{23,24,28}, and no alteration of NK cell cytolytic function has been reported in LAT-deficient mice.28 However, it is possible that LAT and NTAL function redundantly in activating NK cell effector function.
-Along these lines, mast cells with a combined LAT and NTAL deficiency are impaired in signals emanating from FcR γ -dependent Fc ε RI engagement, although LAT and NTAL can play respectively a positive and a negative role on ITAM-dependent pathways.^{29,30}
+Both LAT and NTAL are expressed in human and mouse NK cells,^{23,24,28} and no alteration of NK cell cytolytic function has been reported in LAT-deficient mice.28 However, it is possible that LAT and NTAL function redundantly in activating NK cell effector function.
+Along these lines, mast cells with a combined LAT and NTAL deficiency are impaired in signals emanating from FcR γ -dependent Fc ε RI engagement, although LAT and NTAL can play, respectively, a positive and a negative role on ITAM-dependent pathways.^{29,30}

-Studies using ZAP70/Syk^{KO} hematopoietic chimeras have shown that NK cell development and cytotoxicity against various cell targets is unchanged in the absence of these PTK, in contrast to their mandatory role in T and B cells.22 Using mice that are deficient for

-DAP12, FcR γ and CD3 ζ alone or in combination, as well as mice that are deficient for LAT and NTAL, we analyzed here the impact in NK cell development and effector function of signaling components that are directly upstream and downstream of ZAP70/Syk.
+Studies using ZAP70/Syk^{KO} hematopoietic chimeras have shown that NK cell development and cytotoxicity against various cell targets is unchanged in the absence of these PTKs, in contrast to their mandatory role in T and B cells.22 Using mice that are deficient for DAP12, FcR γ , and CD3 ζ alone or in combination, as well as mice that are deficient for LAT and NTAL, we analyzed here the effect in NK cell development and effector function of signaling components that are directly upstream and downstream of ZAP70/Syk.